microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise4/README.md

 ![](../Manual/Images/TimelineContosoExpenses.png)

 A great way to brainstorm the design of an Adaptive Card is using [the online designer](https://adaptivecards.io/designer/).
 You will have the chance to design the card with building blocks (images, texts, columns, etc) and to get the corresponding JSON.
-Once you have an idea of the final design, you can use a library called [Adaptive Cards](https://www.nuget.org/packages/AdaptiveCards/) to make easier to build your Adaptive Card using C# classes instead of plain JSON, which might be hard to debug and build.
+Once you have an idea of the final design, you can use a library called [Adaptive Cards](https://www.nuget.org/packages/AdaptiveCards/) to easier build your Adaptive Card using C# classes instead of plain JSON, which might be hard to debug and build.

 1. Right click on the **ContosoExpenses** project in Solution Explorer and choose **Manage NuGet packages**.
 2. First let's install **Json.NET**, the popular JSON manipulation library.
 It's required by the AdaptiveCards to work properly since, as we have seen, they are defined with JSON.
 Search for the package **Newtonsoft.Json** and install the most recent version: